vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 [much faster on integer formatting](http://zverovich.net/2013/09/07/integer-to-string-conversion-in-cplusplus.html), but not as fast on floating-point formatting
 [compared to EGLIBC](https://github.com/cppformat/cppformat#speed-tests).
-Currently C++ Format relies on `snprintf` for floating-point formatting and does some additional processing to ensure consistent output across platforms.
+The library relies on `snprintf` for floating-point formatting and does some additional processing to ensure consistent output across platforms.
 This will be improved in the next version.